LaMitaOne/PicShow-Extended/README.md

 # PicShow-Extended
-Extended version of the popular Delphi PicShow component with a total of 177 transition effects (original had 176).
+Extended version of the popular Delphi PicShow component with a total of 179 transition effects (original had 176).

 ## About This Project

 This library is based on **PicShow 4.20** by Mohammad Hossein Daneshpajouh (DelphiArea).

-I simply added **1 new transition effect** – that's it.
+I simply added **3 new transition effects** – that's it.
 The new effects are integrated into the existing code structure.

 ### Original